MLubinski/Hacker-Tracker/README.md

 # Hacker-Tracker
-Tracking, one hack at a time.
+A journey to track all the things, one hack at a time.

+# But why man!?
+- Help with imposter syndrome
+- Maintain a list of knowledge repository
+- Get shit done